-Since the prescribing of controlled substances is a high risk activity, the proposed regulations include a requirement that all NPs must complete approved education before they can prescribe controlled substances.
+Since the prescribing of controlled substances is a high risk activity, regulations include a requirement that all NPs must complete approved education before they can prescribe controlled substances.

 The following are answers to questions you may have about this education requirement:

 You can take one of the following three courses, which were approved by CNO Council: